collaborativebioinformatics/MethSmoothEval/README.md

 ![Flowchart](img/flowchart.svg)

-# Smoothing or Losing?
-Revisiting Methylation Signal Processing in the Long-Read Era

 ## 🎯 Target
 This project investigates whether smoothing of DNA methylation signals—historically essential in short-read bisulfite sequencing (WGBS)—is still necessary in the era of high-accuracy long-read sequencing (ONT, PacBio).